strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     Strapi Cloud offers a free trial for only one project and you will not need to share your credit card details to create your first project.
 Once the free trial has already been used for a previous project, the option will no longer appear in the plan selection.
     :::

-4. Connect a GitHub or GitLab repository to your new Strapi Cloud project.
+4. Connect a git repository to your new Strapi Cloud project.

     :::strapi Choose your path to create your new Strapi Cloud project!
     Select one of the tabs below depending on how you wish to proceed: